bsnes-emu/bsnes/readme.txt

 - Super Power League 4

 ST-011
-SETA DSP used only by Quick-move Shogi Match with Nidan Rank-holder Morita
+SETA DSP used by Quick-move Shogi Match with Nidan Rank-holder Morita

 ST-018
-SETA RISC CPU used only by Quick-move Shogi Match with Nidan Rank-holder Morita 2
+SETA RISC CPU used by Quick-move Shogi Match with Nidan Rank-holder Morita 2

 Super Gameboy
 Cartridge passthrough used for playing Gameboy games